Mich519/shortest-path/readme.md

     <li> Head on to 'Simulation' tab and pick your favourite algorithm.
 Some of them allow you to change various parameters.
 Feel free to experiment with it. </li>
     <li> Click on 'Start' button and enjoy the view. </li>
   </ol>

+## License

+This project is distributed under the MIT License.
+See LICENSE for more information.